joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/using-the-drmstatusevent-class.md

 The DRMStatusEvent object contains information related to the license.
 Such information includes whether the license can be made available offline or when the voucher expires and the content can no longer be viewed.
-The application can use this data to convey the user’s policy status and its permissions.
+The application can use this data to convey the user's policy status and its permissions.

 </div>